-Term Definition Assessor The person responsible to grade the candidates' work, issue a mark and determine the candidates' final grade.
-Assessment (Continuous) A number of tasks given to the candidate during the course; these could be an individual task or as group work.
+A.2.
+Definitions/ Terminor Term Definition Assessor The person responsible to grade the candidates' work, issue a mark and determine the candidates' final grade.
+Assessment (Continuous) A number of tasks given to the candidate during the course; these could be an Controlly 1 American individual task or as group work.
 Controlled Assessment An assessment in the form, of an examination and conducted within a school environment.
 The minimum time for this assessment is 1 hour.
 Learning Outcome Learning Outcomes are statements, which describe what a qualification represents in terms of knowledge, skills and competences.
 The Malta Qualifications Framework (MQF) defines a learning outcome as what a learner understands and is capable of doing at the end of the learning process.
 Knowledge Knowledge refers to the understanding of basic, factual and theoretical information, which is traditionally associated with formal learning but can also be acquired from informal and non-formal learning.
 Skills Skills imply the application of acquired knowledge and understanding in different contexts.
 A skill may be the result of formal learning or of repetitive work in an informal setting.
 Competences Each competence is defined as a combination of knowledge and skills and is associated with the level of autonomy and responsibility that the person is expected to have at that level.
 Unit Content The unit content is the content required to be communicated and given to the candidate per learning outcome.
-Each learning outcome must have content related to it and this content must be delivered to give the candidates the tools A account Conding Criteria to achieve that outcome.
-Assessment Grading Criteria A description of what a candidate is expected to do in order to demonstrate Sample of Work that a learning outcome has been achieved.
-A sample of work is a percentage of candidates' work gathered as a Sample of Work representative sample for the internal or external verifier.
+Each learning outcome must have content related to it and this content must be delivered to give the candidates the tools to achieve that outcome.
+Assessment Grading Criteria A description of what a candidate is expected to do in order to demonstrate that a learning outcome has been achieved.
+Sample of Work A sample of work is a percentage of candidates' work gathered as a representative sample for the internal or external verifier.
 Quality Assurance To assure the standards and quality of the learning assessment programme.
-Quality Assurance Malta Qualification Framework The Malta Qualifications Framework (MQF) provides an indication of the Maita Quantication Framework level of difficulty as a benchmark for a qualification, which needs to be assigned a level, and mapped to the framework.
+Malta Qualification Framework The Malta Qualifications Framework (MQF) provides an indication of the level of difficulty as a benchmark for a qualification, which needs to be assigned a level, and mapped to the framework.
 The MQF has level descriptors from Level 1 to 8.
 The level descriptors are useful for education and training providers as they describe the Knowledge, Skills and Competences and a set of Learning Outcomes, which indicate to the learner the end of a learning process.
-Synoptic Assessment A Synoptic Assessment can be defined as an assessment, which is designed to 2, 10put 1 toocooment cover all the assessment grading criteria for a given unit.
-1
+Synoptic Assessment A Synoptic Assessment can be defined as an assessment, which is defined as an assessment can be defined as an assessment. cover all the assessment grading criteria for a given unit.